Guest Post • Pre-College Advising

 The combination of core academic skills and soft skills can empower students with confidence, adaptability, and an edge to succeed amidst a rapidly changing globe.

-The Speech & Debate journey has given me a Voice and I hope to empower thousands of students across India to find and develop theirs as we usher in a new decade.
+My speech and debate journey has given me a voice and I hope to empower thousands of students across India to find and develop theirs as we usher in a new decade.